Continuous cyber exercising leads to high readiness

 What are exercises?

-Exercises are scenario-driven simulations of a cyber incident.
+Exercises (also referred to as sims) are scenario-driven simulations of a cyber incident.
 Participants respond to the incident and underlying threats by performing a variety of actions such as incident management, forensics, communication, and reporting.
 Parts of the scenario, known as injects, are released over the duration of the exercise.
 These injects usually provide more information about the threat and may change the actions or decisions made by the participants.

 Exercises can take different forms (discussion based or functional, remote or onsite), represent different incident types (e.g. ransomware), and can be as long or as short as they need to be.
 Exercises are sometimes thought of as big events, involving lots of people, being complex, and taking lots of time and resources.
 It doesn't have to be this way and, if done correctly, are manageable and easily align with the organisation's normal business practice and security program.

 Are they effective?

 Extremely effective, but only if done correctly.

 The key to an effective exercise is that the objectives are well defined, the exercise is crafted to meet those objectives, and that the right data is captured so factual findings and insights are possible.
 Most importantly however, exercises need to be as realistic as possible with participants acting as if they were responding to a real incident.
 This is why we always advocate our customers use their production network, invested capabilities, and existing processes when participating in an exercise - it's as close to being real as possible.

 Who should participate?

 Anyone who is involved in incident response should participate in exercises.
 Incident response involves many different capabilities across an organisation and so exercises should reflect this.

 Teams that we commonly involve in our exercises have included security operations, crisis management, media and PR, executives, legal, and other technology teams.